aemodular/GRAINS/Grains-BernoulliGate/README.md

 __Inputs__

 * IN1 / Pot1: Set the probability of the outcome of the coin toss (heads/tails)
+* IN2 / Pot2: Switch between "normal" mode and "latch" mode.
+Turn Pot2 to the left for normal mode.
+Turn Pot2 right for latch mode.
 * A:          Gate input

 __Outputs__